Prof. Xavier Barcons

 He received Bachelor’s and Master’s degrees in physical sciences from the University of Barcelona in 1981.
 He was awarded a PhD in statistical physics in 1985 from the University of Cantabria, Spain.

-In the late 1980s, he started the first X-ray astronomy group in Spain, which has partnered in many international collaborations and consortia.
-His group is now leading or engaged in various programmes that have obtained large amounts of observing time with a number of observing facilities (ESO, Gran Telescopio Canarias, XMM-Newton, Spitzer, WISE, ALMA) to better understand the nature of AGN and their relationship to galaxy formation.
+In the late 1980s, he started the first X-ray astronomy group in Spain, which has been a partner in many international collaborations and consortia.
+His group is now engaged in, and even leading, various programmes that have obtained large amounts of observing time with a number of observing facilities (ESO, Gran Telescopio Canarias, XMM-Newton, Spitzer, WISE, ALMA) to better understand the nature of AGN and their relationship with galaxy formation.